 4. Bio-plastics – Ecological printing with sustainable plastics

 With conventional products, of course, you have no choice of material it is made of.
 So often a material is used that is cheap and meets the requirements – so standard plastics made from fossil raw materials.
 When printing yourself, everyone is free to choose materials that are not obtained from not renewable materials.
 If you choose to use PLA on your 3D printer, it is a plastic that is not obtained from petroleum but from renewable resources and is biodegradable.
+Unfortunately, the issue of the biodegradability of PLA is not that easy, just throwing it on the compost is not enough, but there are some articles on the net about this.
 Another possibility is to rely on 100% recycled filament, such as from the filament manufacturer Nefilatek in Canada ReForm from Formfutura* or rPETG from 3DJAKE* in Europe.
 These filaments are 100% recycled packaging waste and thus minimize the consumption of resources and let you act sustainably.

 5. Color choice – Print things in the colors you like

 Everyone likes something different, the great advantage of 3D printing is the agony of color choice.
 Every product can be printed in your favorite color.
 In addition to all the colors someone could imaginge, there are also fluorescent filaments* and thermochromic filaments*.
 But my new favorites are matt PLA filaments*.
 Due to the rough surface, the layer lines disappear and the print looks even better.
 In the picture you can see the matt PLA filaments* from 3DJake.